rkalis/ionic-soundboard/README.md

 # Ionic 2 Soundboard

 This app takes a collection of sounds from a custom URL.
 That way sounds can be added and removed at will, while still keeping the app code the same.
 The app makes use of [Ionic 2](http://ionic.io/2) with [TypeScript](https://www.typescriptlang.org/).

 ## Prerequisities
 Assumes that Homebrew is installed.
 For alternative installation options for Node, refer to their [website](https://nodejs.org/)
 ```
 brew install node
 npm install -g cordova
-npm install -g ionic@beta
+npm install -g ionic
 ```

 ## Setup
 Assumes that Git is installed along with the prerequisites.
 ```
 git clone git@github.com:rkalis/ionic-soundboard.git
 cd ionic-soundboard